Helmut Lipfert

+Born in Lippelsdorf, Lipfert joined the military service in 1937, at first serving with the 1st Panzer Division before he transferred to the Luftwaffe in 1941.
+Trained as a fighter pilot, Lipfert was posted to Jagdgeschwader 52 (JG 52—52nd Fighter Wing) in late 1942.
+He claimed his first aerial victory in January 1943.
+In March 1943, Lipfert was appointed acting Staffelkapitän (squadron leader) of 4.
+Staffel (4th squadron) of JG 52.
+Following his 90th aerial victory claimed, he was awarded the Knight's Cross of the Iron Cross in April 1944.
+In February 1945, Lipfert was appointed Gruppenkommandeur (group commander) of I. Gruppe of Jagdgeschwader 53 (JG 53—53rd Fighter Wing).
+In April 1945, he claimed his 200th aerial victory and was awarded the Knight's Cross of the Iron Cross with Oak Leaves.

+Following World War II, Lipfert became a school teacher.
+He died on 10 August 1990 in Einbeck, West Germany.

 Early life and career

 Lipfert was born on 6 August 1916 in Lippelsdorf, present-day a borough of Gräfenthal, at the time in Duchy of Saxe-Meiningen, as part of the German Empire.
 Following the compulsory labour service (Reichsarbeitsdienst), Lipfert joined the military service with Nachrichten-Abteilung 37 (37th Signals Battalion), a unit of 1st Panzer Division on 3 November 1937.

 World War II

 World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
 Lipfert, who held the rank of Unteroffizier (sergeant), participated in the Invasion of Poland and in the Battle of France as a member of the 1st Panzer Division.
 In early 1941, he transferred to the Luftwaffe where he trained as a fighter pilot.
 He was promoted to Fahnenjunker-Feldwebel (officer cadet) on 16 June 1942 and to Leutnant (second lientenant) on 1 August 1942.

 Lipfert was then posted to the Ergänzungs-Jagdgruppe Ost (Supplementary Fighter Group, East) based at Saint-Jean-d'Angély, France and then via the Frontleitstelle Krakau, front dispatch center based at Krakau, to 6.
 Staffel (6th squadron) of Jagdgeschwader 52 (JG 52—52nd Fighter Wing) on 16 December 1942.
 At the time, JG 52 was based on the southern sector of the Eastern Front in the vicinity of Stalingrad.
 His 6.
 Staffel was commanded by Oberleutnant Rudolf Resch and subordinated to II.
 Gruppe (4th group) of JG 52 headed by Hauptmann Johannes Steinhoff.
 The Gruppe was based at an airfield near Morozovsk and fighting in the Battle of Stalingrad.